Theoretical and Empirical Advances in Forest Pruning

 In this section, we test the four forest-pruning methods under consideration on three different real datasets of diverse sizes, complexities and feature types: the well-known bult-in Iris dataset in R (150 samples, 4 features, 1 response), as well as the Diamonds dataset (53,940 samples, 9 features, 1 response), and the Midwest dataset (437 samples, 27 features, 1 response), both available in the \texttt{ggplot2} library (version 3.4.3) \citep{Wickham2016}.
 We repeat the entire testing procedure 100 times for each of the three datasets.

 As we have seen, larger sample sizes tend to favor forest pruning.
 Hence, one may anticipate that forest pruning might suffer in datasets with only a modest number of samples (e.g. the Iris and Midwest datasets).
-We decided to test this hypothesis and show that even under small sample settings forest pruning can still be successful.
-Due to space considerations, we present below only the results for the Diamonds dataset, while the rest are included in Appendix \ref{ap:real_res}.
+We decided to test this hypothesis and show that even under small sample settings forest pruning can still be relatively successful.
+Results for the Iris and Midwest datasets can be found in Appendix \ref{ap:real_res}.

-The diamonds dataset contains the prices and other 9 attributes (6 continuous and 3 ordinal) of nearly 54,000 diamonds.
+The Diamonds dataset contains the prices and other 9 attributes (6 continuous and 3 ordinal) of nearly 54,000 diamonds.
 We predict diamond price as a function of carats, cut quality, color and clarity, among other variables.
 Given the size of this dataset, we only consider a random $40\%$ of the nearly 54,000 observations (21,576).
 We use $B=200$ for all methods.
 Appendix \ref{ap:real_datasets} contains more details about this dataset.

 The results obtained, fueled by a large sample size, are remarkable, with reductions in out-of-sample MSPE ranging roughly from $18\%$ to $27\%$, while using just a fraction of the trees in the original forest.
 Due to the favorable conditions of this dataset, we can obtain excellent results by selecting just 3 trees, as the BSF results show (Table \ref{tab:Diam_res}), which this time was constrained to search through (at most) all 3-tree combinations in the decision forest, instead of the usual 4.
 Indeed, BSF reduced out-of-sample MSPE by $23.3\%$ while using just 3 trees instead of 200 (-$98.5\%$).
 However, it was the slowest among the methods surveyed (7 minutes), while the Lasso-based methods just took around one second.